agility/agilitycms-dotnet-starter/README.md

 It also comes equipped with [Autoprefixer](https://www.npmjs.com/package/autoprefixer), a plugin which use the data based on current browser popularity and property support to apply CSS prefixes for you.

 ## Getting Started

-To start using the Agility CMS & .NET 5 Starter, [sign up](https://agilitycms.com/free) for a FREE account and create a new Instance using the Blog Template.

 🚨  Before you dive into the code, it's important that you have the latest version of the [.NET SDK](https://dotnet.microsoft.com/download) installed on your machine (>=v5.0), as the project will *not* run without this.